May 16, 2017

 Dan Rose, Content Creator at SkillPath

 When an organization needs employees to handle certain situations in a consistent way, developing written procedures and policies can help outline those steps.
 There may be government regulations or laws that need to be followed.
 Or, maybe you just need to ensure fair treatment for everyone involved.
 Then there are just the procedural changes that you believe will help your processes run smoother and increase productivity.
-Regardless of the reason, putting the process in writing is only the first step.
-The second step is how you decide to introduce new policies to your employees.

 Your organization’s policies and procedures can only be effective if you make sure employees read and understand them.
 Whether you work in HR or are a manager in another department, it is crucial that you work together to create a united front.
 If employees see any kind of management divide over new policies, they will probably resist and grumble about them at best, and reject doing them at worst.